nam-dinh-codes/community-battery-sizing-study/README.md

 <p align="center">
 <img src="data/figures/cbs_rho.jpg" alt="Battery RHO flowchart" width="500">
 </p>
-The global optimal battery capacity can be found by exhaustively searching for the capacity that minimises the ground truth cost [To be updated]
+The global optimal battery capacity can be found by exhaustively searching for the capacity that minimises the ground truth cost.
+Examples are provided in the `battery_cost_calculation.ipynb` file.

 ### CBS sizing model without receding horizon
 A common battery sizing approach is to assume a perfect prediction of uncertain parameters and solve a planning problem over the entire sizing horizon.
 Additionally, to explore the impact of forecast prices, we replace the actual prices with 30-minute look-ahead pre-dispatch prices.
 This sizing model is implemented in `optimisation_models/battery_without_rh_model.py` and can be run using the `battery_without_rh_sizing.ipynb`.